BishopFox/badPods/yaml/hostpid-only/README.md

-## hostPIDonly pod - You can create a pod with only hostPID
+## You can create a pod with only hostPID

-If you only have `hostPID=true`, you most likely won't get RCE on the host, but you might find sensitive application secrets that belong to pods in other namespaces.
-This can be use to gain unauthorized access to applications and services in other namespaces or outside the cluster, and can potentially be used to further comprise the cluster.
+You are exploiting the fact that there are no polices preventing the creation of pod with access to the node's filesystem.
+You are going to create a pod and gain full read/write access to the filesystem of the node the pod is running on.

 [pod-hostpid-only.yaml](pod-hostpid-only.yaml)